18F/site-scanning/docs/candidate-scans.md

 * search for what CMS sites are using
 * Fetcher scan? - e.g. just consume the .gov database
 * Which websites use which TTS services

+## Meta Idea
+* Run scans against second level domains, subdomains, and top 500 (or) 1000 pages in DAP.